SnailMail500/sharpAES/README.md

 # SharpAES

+# THIS IS A BIT OF FUN AND PROBABLY NOT SECURE- DO NOT USE THIS TO ACTUALLY ENCRYPT DATA YOU CARE ABOUT.

 ## This is a program that I made to be less bored.
 There might be bugs and fixes will probably not be very quick.

 This program will, hopefully, let you encrypt some text using AES.